anaykulkarni/IOT-plant-irrigation-system/README.md

 ### An IOT-enabled plant Irrigation system implemented using NodeMCU(ESP8266) and Blynk App.

 #### This system allows you to water your garden plants using your smartphone and also keep track the soil moisture using the real-time moisture reading.
 Water is pumped using a 12 Volt submersible pump.
 The pump can be turned on/off using the app.
-The 'Auto Turn-Off' feature is enabled, it automatically turns off the pump when the moisture rises above a certian threshhold.
+When the 'Auto Turn-Off' feature is enabled, it automatically turns off the pump when the moisture rises above a certain threshhold.
 The threshhold is preset to 50%.

 ![WhatsApp Image 2019-06-25 at 3 28 03 PM](https://user-images.githubusercontent.com/38681469/60090580-6fcef700-9760-11e9-808e-94511983b9a1.jpeg)